programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 In our first advert classifier, we used the `fine_tune()` method on our `learner` for training.
 What was this doing?
 You will have seen that the progress bar output two parts.
 The first epoch was training only the final layers of the model, after this the lower layers of the model were also trained.
 This is one way in which we can do transfer learning in fastai.
 The importance of transfer learning has already been discussed in the previous sections.
 As a reminder, transfer learning uses the 'weights' that a model has previously learned on another task on a new task.
 In the case of image classification, this usually means a model has been trained on a much larger dataset.
 Often this previous training dataset is ImageNet.

 ImageNet is a large database of images which is heavily used in computer vision research.
 ImageNet currently contains ["14,197,122" images](https://perma.cc/U48T-WA6E) with over 20,000 different labels.
 This dataset is often used as a [benchmark](https://perma.cc/KM95-DXTR) for computer vision researchers to compare their approaches.
-Ethical issues related to the labels and production of ImageNet are explored in _[The Politics of Images in Machine Learning Training Sets](https://perma.cc/NE8D-P6AW)_ by Crawford and Paglen.[^crawford]
+Ethical issues related to the labels and production of ImageNet are explored in _[The Politics of Images in Machine Learning Training Sets](https://perma.cc/NE8D-P6AW)_ by Crawford and Paglen.[^4]

 ### Why Does Transfer Learning Often Help?